-FindingFive works seamlessly with Amazon’s Mechanical Turk.
-FindingFive offers an easier way to program your study and simultaneously take advantage of the participant pool and easy payment procedure that Mechanical Turk offers.
-We’ve done all the nitty-gritty backend work for you, so you can launch your FindingFive experiment on MTurk by following these easy steps.
+FindingFive works seamlessly with Amazon’s Mechanical Turk (MTurk).
+FindingFive offers an easier way to program your study and simultaneously take advantage of the participant pool and easy payment procedure that MTurk offers.
+We’ve done all the nitty-gritty backend work for you, so you can launch your FindingFive experiment on MTurk by following these easy steps:

-- Make sure you have an Amazon Web Services (AWS) account
+- Make sure you have accounts with Amazon Web Services (AWS) and Mturk (sandbox & production)

 - Create a new Identity and Account Management (IAM) user